 Section 4.02 Representations and Warranties of Purchasers .
 Each Purchaser represents and warrants to each of the other parties hereto that:

-(a) It is an Accredited Investor a Qualified Purchaser .
+(a) It is an Accredited Investor, and a Qualified Purchaser and a Tax Matters Representing Purchaser.

 (b) It has completed or will complete as soon as practicable Schedule II, attached hereto.

+(c) It is a "United States person" within the meaning of Section 7701(a)(30) of the Code and understands and agrees that the Certificates may not be transferred to a person that is not a "United States person" within the meaning of Section 7701(a)(30) of the Code.

-(c) It understands and agrees that it shall not transfer its Certificates if, after giving effect to any such transfer, there would be more than 20 PTP Relevant Persons who hold (directly or indirectly through a Tax Matters Representative Purchaser) such Class of Certificates.
+(d) It understands and agrees that it shall not transfer its Certificates if, after giving effect to any such transfer, there would be more than 20 PTP Relevant Persons who hold (directly or indirectly through a Tax Matters Representative Purchaser) such Class of Certificates.

+(e)

-It understands and agrees that the Certificates may not be transferred if, after giving effect to such transfer, 24.99% or more (as determined under the Plan Asset Regulations of the Class A Certificates, the Class B Certificates, or of any other class of equity interests in the Trust would be held by "benefit plan investors".
+(d) It understands and agrees that the Certificates may not be transferred if, after giving effect to such transfer, 24.99% or more (as determined under the Plan Asset Regulations, as defined below)) of the Class A Certificates, the Class B Certificates, or of any other class of equity interests in the Trust would be held by "benefit plan investors".
 It has indicated on Schedule I hereto with respect to each name under which a Certificate is to be registered, whether such Certificateholder is (i) a "benefit plan investor" (and/or, if such Certificateholder is an insurance company using assets of its general account to purchase a Certificate, the proportion of such account that represents plan assets is less than 15%) or (ii) a person who has discretionary authority or control with respect to the Trust's assets or any person who provides investment advice for a fee (direct or indirect) with respect to such assets, or any affiliate of any such person.
 If it is a "benefit plan investor" subject to ERISA and/or Section 4975 of the Code, the purchase of the Certificates will not result in a non-exempt prohibited transaction within the meaning of Section 406 or 407 of ERISA or Section 4975 of the Code.
 For purposes of this paragraph, the term "Plan Asset Regulations" means the U.S. Department of Labor regulations at 29 C.F.R.
 '2510.3-101, as in effect from time to time, and the term "benefit plan investor" shall have the meaning assigned to such term in the Plan Asset Regulations.
 Each Class A Certificateholder will inform the Trustee by a written statement of any change with respect to it in the representations provided in Schedule I, each Class B Certificateholder will inform the Trustee by a written statement of any change with respect to it in the representations provided in the form of the certificate provided in Exhibit E to the Trust Agreement and it will provide such information as may reasonably be requested from time to time by the Trustee (including in the case of an insurance company using assets of its general account to acquire and hold a Class A Certificate, a statement setting forth the then current proportion of its general account that constitutes plan assets) in order to determine compliance with the 24.99% limitation.
 If so requested by Enron, the Trustee shall request the information referred to in the preceding sentence.
 Promptly upon its receipt of the information described above or any Transfer Certificate (as defined in the Trust Agreement), the Trustee shall provide a complete copy of such information or Transfer Certificate to Enron.